appetrosyan/appetrosyan.github.io/blog/rants/emacs.md

 Make no mistake, programming in Emacs lisp is challenging, doubly so because of the decision to not provide some information at the necessary level.
 The sheer fact that I cannot be sure that a Lisp file is error free until I evaluate it, and that simultaneously, if it is not, I get next to no useful information in the error message, makes me wish I had access to `lua` or `Python` for configuration.
 Still, those problems are in the minority, and once fixed &#x2013; a distant sour aftertaste, rather than a deal-breaker.
-The fact that there'd be more `lua` code per configuration is a problem though, one that has to be fixed in one way or another.
+The fact that there would be more `lua` code per configuration is a problem though, one that has to be fixed in one way or another.

 Everything else, including modal editing, can be replicated in Emacs.
 Though I must say that not having to worry about which mode I am in, has made me a better editor, though perhaps not a faster typist.